Update 10/16/10 – WDW has released free dining for many dates in 2011!

 Please note, as you look at the brochures, many of the restaurants that will be included for 2011 are not currently listed on the brochures.
 This happens every year, as the agreements and contracts for non-Disney restaurants are negotiated each year when it comes to inclusion in the dining plans.
 As 2011 approaches, more restaurants will be included, and the list should be similar to 2010.
 Updates will additional restaurants or changes will be posted here.

 Quick Service Dining Plan

-New for 2009, this plan has only changed slightly for 2010.
+Initially introduced in 2009, this plan has only changed slightly for 2010.
 The Quick Service dining plan appears to be a fantastic option for park guests who don’t want to be tied to eating at a sit down restaurant each day.

 The Quick Service Dining Plan includes, per person, per night of your stay:

 - Two snacks

 The cost of the Quick Service dining plan is $34.99 per night per adult (10 and older), and $11.99 per child (3 – 9).